KTCNigeria/html-css-amateur/README.md

-# Task Two - CSS Grid Layout
+# Task Four - CSS Grid Layout

 In this task, we'll explore creating a grid layout using CSS to structure the visual layout of a web page.
 Just like forms are essential for user input, grids help in organizing content on a web page in a structured manner.